drts01/notes/stackedit/Mentor/Overview.md

 This document is to foster a common understanding of purpose and expectiation.

-Notes:
- - We believe in positive language and encourage "do's" over "do not's".
+We believe in positive language and encourage "do's" over "do not's".

- - This is a living document and is subject to evolve with the community.
+This is a living document and is subject to evolve with the community.

 ## Tenets